uhm-studymax/uhm-studymax.github.io/index.md

 ### Edit Session

-The edit session page allows users to edit the study sessions that they created
+The edit session page allows users to edit the study sessions that they created.
+You can also delete the session.

 <img src="doc/editSession.png" alt="Landing Page Screenshot">